Renormalisation in the flow approach for singular SPDEs: Algebraic tools on decorated trees

 We interpret these decorated trees in two different ways.
 First, they will encode iterated stochastic integrals.
-In this context, the abstract integration maps $\mcI$ and $\mcI'$ will represent a convolution with respect to $(G-G_\mu)$ or its derivative in $\mu$ respectively, as well as their derivatives in space.
+In this context, the abstract integration maps $\mcI_a$ and $\mcI_a'$ for $a \in \N^{d+1}$ will represent a convolution with respect to $\partial^a (G- G_\mu)$ or its derivative in $\mu$.
+Following this interpretation, we will overload the notation of type $\mcI_a$ to also denote the operator that grafts a tree onto a new root with edge of decoration $a$.
 The symbol $\Xi$ will represent the driving noise.

-The second use of these trees is to be used as parameters in the elementary differentials, or the coefficients of the ansatz.
-The integration type edge will represent, at the analytical level, derivatives in variables representing the solution and its derivatives.
-The noise type edge will allows us to select the non-linearity on which we apply these derivatives.
+These trees will also be used as parameters in the elementary differentials, or the coefficients of the ansatz.
+The integration-type edge will represent, at the analytical level, derivatives in variables representing the solution and its derivatives.
 The grey symbols mean that these edges are used only for the elementary differentials but not for the iterated integrals.
 This is needed as the ansatz for the Polchinski flow is not local, on the contrary of what happens in regularity structures.
 These grey symbols could be connected to the extended decorations defined in \cite{BHZ}.
+We also mention that one of the central places where these grey decorations appear is with the coproduct introduced in Definition \ref{deltar}, where it is used as a memory of the edges that were grafted on a given extracted subtree.

 The binary parameter $\mfv$ will be used as a marker at the level of the stochastic iterated integrals viewed as operators with one place-holder corresponding to this mark.
 Composition of operators is viewed at the combinatorial level via a grafting procedure: one connects a decorated tree to this marked decorated tree by putting an edge between its root and the marked node.
+In simpler words, the decoration $\mfv$ authorizes grafting on a given node if it is set to $1$, and forbids it if it is set to $0$.
+See the end of Section \ref{seccoeff} for further explanation.
 Let us give a precise definition of the involved combinatorial objects.

 \begin{definition}[Decorated tree] A decorated tree over $(\mcD_\Labn,\mcD_\Labe)$ is a $3$-tuple of the form $\tau_{\Labe}^{\Labn} = (\tau,\Labn,\Labe)$ where $\tau$ is a non-planar rooted tree with node set $N_\tau$ and edge set $E_\tau$.
 The maps $\Labn : N_{\tau} \rightarrow \mcD_\Labn$ and $\Labe : E_\tau{ } \rightarrow \mcD_\Labe$ are node and edge decorations, respectively. \end{definition} We define a binary tree product by